samuelcnghit/ansible-provider-hitachi/README.md

 # Red Hat® Ansible® Provider for Hitachi Storage

-The Hitachi Vantara BlockStorages collection consists of the latest versions of the BlockStorages modules
+The Red Hat® Ansible® Provider for Hitachi Storage consists of the latest versions of the ansible modules for managing Hitachi VSP storage systems and Hitachi Virtual Storage Platform One SDS Block storage systems

 ## Supported Platforms